fluxionary/minetest-verbana/README.md

 Motivation
 ----------

-This mod is a response to sban, an IP-aware banning mod derived from xban, and BillyS's verification mod for Blocky Survival.
+This mod is a response to sban (an IP-aware banning mod derived from xban), and BillyS's verification mod for Blocky Survival.
 Both of these mods have problems that I've long wanted to resolve, and it seemed the best resolution to those problems was to create a new integrating the features of both.